greenestnick/RaycasterEngine/README.md

 ### Possible Optimizations
  - Build the SortStructure array while raycasting/transforming sprites to avoid having to reread all that memory again
+    - Must handle pointers to realloc-ed data that are now dead.
+Use index instead
  - Build a render_item struct hold only the data needed to render (texCol, perpDist, column, Texture*)
     - We can then eliminate the multi-wall and door_texcol calculations from the render loop
  - move from AOS to SOA